SMPTE/ris-osvp-metadata-camdkit/index.md

 The parameter shall be a non-negative real number.

-### `perspectiveShift`
+### `projectionOffset`

 #### Description

-Shift in x and y of the centre of perspective projection of the virtual camera
+Offset in x and y of the centre of perspective projection of the virtual camera